English Language & Literature

-This course links well with Media Studies, History, Spanish and Drama & Theatre Studies.
+This course links well with many subjects including: Media Studies, History, Spanish, and Drama & Theatre Studies.

 Future Career Opportunities